1) What is the legal basis of the Commission?

 The selection of the secretariat staff is based on an open competition among persons from the countries of the region (including the EU).
 The selection procedure includes the assessment of the application material by Heads of Delegations, a panel interview and additional tests where appropriate.
 In addition, the secretariat has support staff and interns that are recruited by the Executive Secretary.

-Members of the Secretariat serve the interests of the Commission and are not representing the countries from which they come.
+Members of the Secretariat serve the interests of the Commission and are not representing the their respective countries of nationality.

 7) What are the role and responsibilities of the delegations?

 All key-decisions are made by the delegations of the contracting parties.
-On the domestic level of their countries’, delegations have the obligation to ensure input from other government agencies than their own.
+Delegations have the obligation to ensure input from other government agencies than on the domestic level of their own countries.
 This can include regional governments or the various ministries that play a role in specific water management issues.
 For example, a delegation might be composed of civil servants from a ministry of the environment; however, navigation issues that the ICPDR deals with might also affect objectives of a ministry of transport.
 In such a case, the delegation has to match its position with the over-all national interest.

 8) What is the role of the Commission in managing projects?

-The ICPDR is primarily not a project implementing body, but there are some projects for which it has taken some responsibility to achieve its core objectives.
+The ICPDR is not primarily a project implementing body, however there are some projects that have received support in achieving core objectives.
 For some of them, the ICPDR acts as an implementing entity; in others, it plays a role as an advisor or as a facilitator for the implementation of different components through its Expert Groups.
-The ICPDR also acts as a forum for the development of projects that are submitted and carried out by others (but benefiting the cooperation under the ICPDR) including many of those currently proposed under the EU Danube Strategy.
+The ICPDR also acts as a forum for the development of projects that are submitted and carried out by others (but benefiting the cooperation under the ICPDR), including many of those currently proposed under the EU Danube Strategy.
 Since water protection interferes with many other policies, inter-sectoral projects and activities are likely to gain significance in the future.

-The ICPDR focuses on the facilitation of projects which are directly carried out and managed by national authorities.
-The results of the projects are then disseminated to the ICPDR and its contracting parties.
+The ICPDR focuses on the facilitation of projects, which are directly carried out and managed by national authorities.
+The results of these projects are then disseminated to the ICPDR and its contracting parties.

 9) What are the most important activities?